-On December 11, 2020, December 18, 2020 and February 27, 2021, the U.S. Food and Drug Administration issued emergency use authorizations for three COVID-19 vaccines.
-These vaccines are currently being rolled out to the general public, potentially leading to a return to more normal economic activity (and potentially initiating a return to normal conditions in the aviation industry) during the latter half of calendar year 2021.
+On December 11, 2020 and December 18, 2020, the U.S. Food and Drug Administration issued emergency use authorizations for two COVID-19 vaccines.
+These vaccines, and others currently undergoing the drug clinical trial process, are expected to be rolled out to the general public over the next six months or more, potentially leading to a return to more normal economic activity (and potentially more normal conditions in the aviation industry) during the latter half of calendar year 2021.
 It is too soon to predict, however, how quickly the vaccines will be rolled out and the ultimate impact they will have on the timeline for a return to "normal."

-The COVID-19 pandemic is ongoing, and its dynamic nature leads to uncertainties, including those related to the severity of the disease; the duration of the pandemic; actions that may be taken by governmental authorities to contain the outbreak or to treat its impact; any travel restrictions on the demand for air travel, including at the Airport and Worcester Regional Airport, on port and cruise activity, or on Authority revenues and expenses; the impact of the outbreak on the local or global economy or on the airlines and concessionaires serving the Airport, or on the airline or travel industry generally; and the efficacy and distribution of vaccines.
-Due to the evolving nature of the COVID-19 pandemic and the response of governments, businesses and individuals to the COVID-19 pandemic, the Authority cannot predict, among other things: (i) the duration or extent of the COVID-19 pandemic or another outbreak or pandemic; (ii) the scope or duration of restrictions or warnings related to air travel, gatherings or any other activities, and the duration or extent to which airlines will reduce services at the Airport or Worcester Regional Airport, or whether airlines will cease operations at the Airport or Worcester Regional Airport or shut down in response to such restrictions or warnings; (iii) what effect any COVID-19 pandemic or other outbreak or pandemic-related restrictions or warnings may have on air travel, cruise demand and port activity and the resulting impact on Authority revenues and expenses; (iv) whether and to what extent the COVID-19 pandemic or another outbreak or pandemic may disrupt the local, state, national or global economies, manufacturing or supply chain; (v) whether any such disruption may adversely impact Airport- or Port- related construction, the cost, sources of funds, schedule or implementation of the Authority's capital program, or other Authority operations; (vi) the extent to which the COVID-19 pandemic or another outbreak or pandemic, or the resultant disruption to the local, state, national or global economies, may result in changes in demand for air travel, or may have an impact on the airlines or concessionaires serving the Airport, or the airline and travel industry, generally; (vii) whether or to what extent the Authority may provide deferrals, forbearances, adjustments or other changes to the Authority's arrangements with its tenants and Airport concessionaires; or (viii) the duration of, and the Authority's response to, the adverse effect of the foregoing on the finances and operations of the Authority.
+The COVID-19 pandemic is ongoing, and its dynamic nature leads to uncertainties, including relating to the severity of the disease; the duration of the pandemic; actions that may be taken by governmental authorities to contain the outbreak or to treat its impact; the impact of the pandemic and any travel restrictions on the demand for air travel, including at the Airport and Worcester Regional Airport, on port and cruise activity, or on Authority revenues and expenses; the impact of the outbreak on the local or global economy or on the airlines and concessionaires serving the Airport, or on the airline or travel industry generally; and the efficacy and distribution of vaccines.
+Due to the evolving nature of the COVID-19 pandemic and the response of governments, businesses and individuals to the COVID-19 pandemic, the Authority cannot predict, among other things: (i) the duration or extent of the COVID-19 pandemic or another outbreak or pandemic; (ii) the scope or duration of restrictions or warnings related to air travel, gatherings or any other activities, and the duration or extent to which airlines will reduce services at the Airport or Worcester Regional Airport, or whether airlines will cease operations at the Airport or Worcester Regional Airport or shut down in response to such restrictions or warnings; (iii) what effect any COVID-19 pandemic or other outbreak or pandemicrelated restrictions or warnings may have on air travel, cruise demand and port activity and the resulting impact on Authority revenues and expenses; (iv) whether and to what extent the COVID-19 pandemic or another outbreak or pandemic may disrupt the local, state, national or global economies, manufacturing or supply chain, or whether any such disruption may adversely impact Airport- or Port- related construction, the cost, sources of funds, schedule or implementation of the Authority's capital program, or other Authority operations; (v) the extent to which the COVID-19 pandemic or another outbreak or pandemic, or the resultant disruption to the local, state, national or global economies, may result in changes in demand for air travel, or may have an impact on the airlines or concessionaires serving the Airport, or the airline and travel industry, generally; (vi) whether or to what extent the Authority may provide deferrals, forbearances, adjustments or other changes to the Authority's arrangements with its tenants and Airport concessionaires; or (vii) the duration of, and the Authority's response to, the adverse effect of the foregoing on the finances and operations of the Authority.